 Bill understands the economic challenges Virginia faces with the aging population.
 Bill strongly believes in essential programs like Medicare and Social Security—which seniors have been paying for their entire lives— and will work to preserve and protect a secure and healthy retirement for seniors.

-© 2013 by The Davey Company.
-Paid for and authorized by Bill Grogan for the House.
+© 2015 Paid for and authorized by Bill Grogan for Delegate.
 All rights reserved.